Our review of Pandle

 Pandle squares up to its competitors without seeming to break a sweat.
 Most of the bookkeeping tools that you’d expect, such as bank feeds, receipt uploads and invoicing are all present and done very well.
 They even have a built-in stock control and inventory management tool which works well with the other features.

 There aren’t dozens of reports to choose from like you might find in some bookkeeping software, but everything that most business owners will need is covered (profit and loss, cash flow, balance sheet, payables and receivables etc.).
-It helps that they’re very simply laid out too, no frills but it does make them very easy to understand.
+It helps that they’re very simply laid out too.
+No frills, but it does make things very easy to understand.

 Staying organised is easy, with areas to record your customers, suppliers, and stock, as well as making notes, or organising finances according to project or job.
 We really like that collaboration happens in real time too, so multiple users can work on the accounts at the same time if your business requires it.